frederic-perez/AmE-dictionary/data/dictionary.md

 __ominous__ _adj_ :six: Menacing; threatening: _ominous black clouds; ominous rumblings of discontent._
 __ominously__
 __omission__
+__omnibox__ _An Omnibox is similar to the traditional web browser address bar, but you can also use it like a search engine.
+The Omnibox in Google Chrome can also perform mathematical calculations and even answer questions such as "how many cups are in 2 liters?"_
 __omnibus__ _n_
 __on a roll__ :two::hammer: _I'm on a roll._
 __on a tear__ _The U.K. labor market is on a tear._